ramsey/uuid-doctrine/README.md

 ### Binary database columns

-In the previous example, Doctrine will create a database column of type `CHAR(36)`, but you may also use this library to store UUIDs as binary strings.
+In the previous example, Doctrine will create a database column of type `CHAR(36)` if MariaDB / MySQL are in use, but you may also use this library to store UUIDs as binary strings.
 The `UuidBinaryType` helps accomplish this.